JohGeoCoder/dotnet-core-angular-starter/README.md

         * If you change the Angular source code and do not run the command 'ng build' afterwards, the project will run with old Javascript code that doesn't have your latest changes.
 4. Start the DotnetCoreAngularStarter project in Visual Studio.

-## Run in development mode
+## Run in Live Reload mode while developing

-By development mode, I mean that the project will run and detect changes in both the Angular project and the C# code.
+By running the project this way, changes will be detected in both your Angular code and your C# code.
+Your project will automatically re-compile, rebuild, and run with your new changes.

 1. Navigate inside the DotnetCoreAngularStarter directory
 2. Open a terminal window and navigate one to the 'DotnetCoreAngularStarter' directory.